CyberDepot/VB6-UTF-8-Encoding-Strings/README.md

 ![test](https://user-images.githubusercontent.com/11265147/65378150-f9438600-dcc9-11e9-8d17-c181a37d87cd.jpg)

-This DLL Create For Convert Persian (Or Arabic) texts to Encoded URLs
+This DLL

-This DLL Use for functions such as sending text messages via URL or sending UNICODE strings to Browsers.
+    Create For Convert Persian (Or Arabic) texts to Encoded URLs Use for functions such as sending text messages via URL or sending UNICODE strings to Browsers.

 StrToEncode: Convert String To Unicode